ColleenMoore/ST558-HockeyProject/README.md

 Since we know the aveage percentage of wins is about 40%, we can create a categorial variable for each team if they have greater than the average percentage of wins or less than the average percentage of wins.
 The same thing can be done for penatly minutes.
-This will allow us to create a contigency table

     pentalty_wins$wins<- ifelse(pentalty_wins$perc_wins< avg_wins, "Below Avg Wins", "Above Avg Wins")
     pentalty_wins$pent <- ifelse(pentalty_wins$pent_per_game < avg_pent, "Below Avg Pentalty Mins", "Above Avg Pentalty Mins")